Discrimination against drug addicts: Institutional basis

-People with substance use disorders still have agency, but it may be very difficult to control cravings and urges in early recovery.
-Therefore, people who use drugs win early recovery may avoid people, places, or things, that serve as triggers for these.
-If unavoidable, they may urge surf, call a friend or sponsor, or use other coping mechanisms to distract themselves or ride the cravings and urges out.
-While much substance use is initially voluntary, this is not always the case.
-People may be exposed to substances in utero, or involuntarily initially in childhood (especially if parents use or manufacture drugs) or in adulthood (e.g. GHB, rophynol, etc.).
-Some people who use may use substances that do not know are contaminated (laced) with other substances, such as fentanyl, nitrazine, or xylazine.
-This is a significant problem, with the DEA reporting fentanyl-related overdoses are the #1 cause of death in people 18-45.
+Stigma in health care settings is perpetuated by limited education on substance use disorders in many healthcare professions.
+As a result, medical professionals may be unaware that their beliefs about and practices in treatment for people with substance use disorders are neither evidence-based nor factual.
+Healthcare professionals may hold biases similar to those of the general U.S. population, who often see substance use disorders as a moral failure rather than a chronic brain disease with psychosocial and genetic factors.
+Very few providers are certified in addiction treatment; addiction is often thought of as a subspecialty with providers having an initial certification in another specialty area, such as psychiatry.
+Drug-using patients are often aware of the possibility of poor medical care, "often interpreting physician inconsistency or hospital inefficiency as signs of intentional mistreatment."

 Although 1 in 10 people in the United States will meet criteria for a substance use disorder in their lifetime, few will receive treatment.

 With the increasing number of adults that suffer from an addiction, only a few will receive treatment due to the complexity of health care systems.
 Most health care systems do not have insurance coverage for addiction recovery and many health care providers have little to no training in treating addiction.
 Some doctors do not feel comfortable treating addictions, due to their lack of knowledge and training of the topic.
 The American Society of Addiction Medicine reports that there are only 3,000 board-certified addiction specialist physicians in the United States while there are nearly 2 million people experiencing opioid addiction.
 The limited presence and access to comprehensive care for addiction poses a barrier for recovery for many, particularly those hailing from lower socioeconomic backgrounds.